 This CASE Report for reduced infiltration will introduce air tightness elements to the California building energy code since building air leakage testing is currently not a part of mandatory California building codes.
 This will help demonstrate compliance with the code by investigating two submeasures: air leakage testing and vestibule air leakage.
 The goal of this combined CASE Report is to eliminate excessive air leakage, especially in exterior entries (vestibules), and improve the overall energy efficiency of nonresidential spaces.
 This CASE Report will support air leakage testing and will have a goal to reduce building leakage and as a result generate energy savings, potentially allowing for reduced HVAC equipment sizing, and support building comfort.
 Specifically, this measure would require the following actions.

-This submeasure requires vestibules, and in particular revolving doors, to reduce air infiltration in main entryways of hotels, retail, restaurants, super markets, airports, and other building types with high occupant turnover.
+This submeasure requires vestibules to reduce air infiltration in main entryways of newly constructed hotels, retail centers, restaurants, super markets, airports, and other building types with high occupant turnover.

 Give Us Your Feedback